devuan/arm-sdk/README.md

 ```
 ; git clone https://github.com/dyne/arm-sdk.git
 ```

-Then run ZSh.
+Edit the `config` file to match your crosscompile toolchain.
+Consult `arm/README.md` if you're in a need of a precompiled one, then run ZSh.
 In case you have conflicting extensions on your zsh configuration, it may be needed to run from a vanilla one, using:

 ```